Jorge Bonifacio: Philadelphia Phillies

 On May 25, 2021, Bonifacio signed a minor league contract with the Philadelphia Phillies organization and was assigned to the Double-A Reading Fightin Phils.
 Bonifacio hit .251 with 12 home runs and 41 RBIs in 49 games for Double-A Reading, leading to his promoting to the Triple-A Lehigh Valley IronPigs on July 22.
 After hitting .321 with three home runs and 13 RBIs for Triple-A Lehigh Valley, the Phillies selected Bonifacio's contract on August 20.
 After going 0-for-3 for the Phillies, Bonifacio was designated for assignment on August 24.
 On August 25, Bonifacio cleared waivers and was assigned outright to Triple-A Lehigh Valley.
-On August 27, after Zach Eflin, Luke Williams, and Andrew Knapp were placed on the Covid-19 list, the Phillies re-selected Bonifacio's contract.
+On August 27, after Zach Eflin, Luke Williams, and Andrew Knapp were placed on the COVID-19 list, the Phillies re-selected Bonifacio's contract.
 On September 3, Bonifacio was returned to Lehigh Valley and removed from the 40-man roster.
 On October 8, Bonifacio elected free agency.

 On March 30, 2022, Bonifacio re-signed with the Phillies on a minor league contract.
-He played in 112 games for Triple-A Lehigh, slashing .240/.336/.407 with 15 home runs, 57 RBI, and 8 stolen bases.
-He elected free agency on November 10.
+He played in 112 games for Triple-A Lehigh, slashing .240/.336/.407 with 15 home runs, 57 RBI, and eight stolen bases.
+Bonifacio elected free agency following the season on November 10.

 Kansas City Royals (second stint)

 On March 9, 2023, Bonifacio signed a minor league contract with the Kansas City Royals organization.
+He played in 118 games for the Double–A Northwest Arkansas Naturals, hitting .267/.354/.483 with 22 home runs and 88 RBI.
+Bonifacio elected free agency following the season on November 6.

+Olmecas de Tabasco

+On February 21, 2024, Bonifacio signed with the Olmecas de Tabasco of the Mexican League.
+In 34 games for Tabasco, Bonifacio batted .195/.315/.390 with six home runs and 17 RBI.

+Saraperos de Saltillo

+On June 12, 2024, Bonifacio was traded to the Saraperos de Saltillo of the Mexican League.
+In 15 games for the Saraperos, he hit .229/.309/.458 with two home runs and nine RBI.
+Bonifacio was released by Saltillo on July 3.

+Kansas City Monarchs

+On February 25, 2025, Bonifacio signed with the Kansas City Monarchs of the American Association of Professional Baseball.